thiiagoms/geoglify/README.md

 This project is licensed under the [MIT License](LICENSE) - see the file for details.

-Take a look at our code and explore the vast world of Geoglify!
-We look forward to community contributions and making this project a go-to resource for maritime data analysis and planning in the industry.
+We invite you to explore the world of Geoglify and contribute to building a resource that can be used by port authorities and maritime organizations worldwide.
+Let's make maritime data accessible and useful for everyone!